Monday

 The Weather Girls

-2 Richard Parker is a major character in the book and film 'Life of Pi',
+2 Richard Parker is a major character in the book and film 'Life of Pi', what is he?

 A Tiger